Find Grad Schools

 11 Yearly Graduations

-University of South Carolina - Columbia is the 9th most popular school in the nation for students seeking a doctor's degree in CE.
+University of South Carolina - Columbia is the 9th most popular school in the nation for students seeking a doctor's degree in ce.
 Each year, around 35,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,734 per year.
-During the 2020-2021 academic year, 11 people received their doctor's degree in CE from UofSC.
-About 18% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in ce from UofSC.

 #10